NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 # Domain Names for AED RR {#QNAME}

-The QNAME for an AED RR is constructed by prepending the agent identifier (agent_id) as the left-most label to the domain name, as shown below:
+The QNAME for an AED RR is constructed by prepending the agent identifier (agent_id) as the left-most label to the base domain name, as shown below:

 ~~~
-<agent_id>.<domain_name>
+<agent_id>.<base_domain_name>
 ~~~
 *Figure 2: Domain Names for AED*